benleane83/ghec-sso-setup/QUICKSTART.md

 ### Important Security Notes

 ⚠️ **Before enabling SSO:**
-- Test SAML authentication with a few users first
+- Test SSO authentication with a few users first
 - Ensure you have recovery access to GitHub Enterprise

 ⚠️ **After setup:**